eduardomk9/Books/README.md

 High Lights this app:

-Authenticate and soter in local storage the token for the futere requests.
+Authenticate and store in local storage the token for the futere requests.
 Dynamic datagird as component, could filter, sort and export the results

 ![image](https://github.com/eduardomk9/Books/assets/15438089/cd50ed3b-5734-4655-999e-09ff1ec695d5)